Apply for planning permission

 - How to apply

-Please note that this process is slightly different if you are applying for planning permission for large public works or major developments.
+Please note that this process is slightly different if you are applying for planning permission for major developments.

 If planning permission is required, you will need to decide who is making the application.
 This can be yourself or a suitably qualified professional acting on your behalf such as: